 Accuracy is the central requirement for the data processing operation in genomics, especially in the context of DNA Analysis and pathogen detection.

-The project required fine-tuned, tight-knit data processing operation with an emphasis on providing a broad scope of results in minimal time.
+The project required a fine-tuned, tight-knit data processing operation with an emphasis on providing a broad scope of results in minimal time.

 Our task was to connect the analytics application to the cloud platform and guarantee an effective information turnaround.
 The system was thoroughly tested to ensure the accuracy of results and efficiency of the processing.